REANNZ/tuakiri-doc/service_providers/configuring_refeds_mfa_on_shibboleth_sp.md

         require authnContextClassRef https://refeds.org/profile/mfa
         ShibRequestSetting requireSession true
         ShibRequestSetting authnContextClassRef https://refeds.org/profile/mfa
-        ErrorDocument 401 "<b>Access denied</b>: Multi-Factor Authentication is required to access this resource"
+        ErrorDocument 401 "<h1>Access denied: MFA required</h1>Multi-Factor Authentication is required to access this resource, but you have logged in without MFA confirmed.<p>You can try <a href=\"/Shibboleth.sso/Login?target=/auth/login&authnContextClassRef=https://refeds.org/profile/mfa\">logging in again with MFA</a>."
     </Location>
 ```